 - Jethro Tull's album Aqualung has a song called "Cross-Eyed Mary", which is about a schoolgirl who prefers the company of "leching greys" over school boys of her own age.

 - Mick Jagger makes a Nightmare Face on the cover of the single "Too Much Blood" from The Rolling Stones album Undercover, where he also takes on a goofy cross-eyed look.◊

 - Joe's Garage by Frank Zappa: It's explained in the liner notes that groupie Mary, Joe's girlfriend, has gone cross-eyed dumb from an extended period of time solely performing sexual favours for men.

-- One fairly common Mondegreen is a mishearing of a song whose words say, "Gladly the Cross I'd Bear."
+- One fairly common mishearing of a song whose words say, "Gladly the Cross I'd Bear."
 Despite the silliness of the image (and the improbable given name) many people still heard it as "Gladly, the cross-eyed bear."